korich/vscode-flutter-clean-architecture/README.md

-# flutter-clean-architecture-kea-zone README
+# korich-fca README

-This is the README for your extension "flutter-clean-architecture-kea-zone".
+This is the README for your extension "korich-fca".
 After writing up a brief description, we recommend including the following sections.

 ## Features